codeadamca/codeadam-react-core/README.md

 # React Core for codeadam.ca Assets

 The React core I use to build codeadam.ca assets.
-Cire is currently used at the following asstes:
+This core is currently used at the following asstes:

 - https://codeadam.ca/
 - https://academicintegrity.codeadam.ca/
 - https://pages.codeadam.ca/teaching-code/

-## Requirements:
+## Repo Resources

 * [Visual Studio Code](https://code.visualstudio.com/) or [Brackets](http://brackets.io/) (or any code editor)
 * [React](https://reactjs.org/)